 I usually keep a group of toys out for about 3 weeks and then it’s time to switch.
 Even if it’s too a new area of our house.

-It’s worked out really well and is budget-friendly, eco-friendly, plus it builds responsibility and friendship with others.
+It’s worked out well and is budget-friendly, eco-friendly, and builds responsibility and friendship with others.

 Creating Logical Groupings for Kids